osbutler/STMBiquad/README.md

 When compiling the ioc file, the SAI2 synchronization register is incorrectly configured and must be corrected as follows: hsai_BlockA2.Init.Synchro = SAI_SYNCHRONOUS_EXT_SAI1;

-Discontinuities occur when using lowshelf, highshelf when block size is large.
-A smaller block size solves the problem, but its origin is still unknown to me.